 Still have questions about the program or need further assistance submitting an application?
 Please contact the San Mateo County Foundation team at firstname.lastname@example.org.

 Thank you for helping us build this program.
-It is thanks to providers like you and programs like these that 80,000 patients a year can receive healthcare regardless of ability to pay.
-You can further support the program by clicking the donation button at the top.
+It is thanks to providers like you and programs like these that 77,000 patients a year can receive healthcare regardless of ability to pay.
+You can further support the program by making a donation.